Equipment and supplies for teleworking

 APS 55.1 Mobile Device Use and Allowance Policy allows employees, including regular teleworking employees, to receive a monthly allowance for mobile devices.

-Departments can decide whether to provide an allowance to teleworking employees or provide the equipment (or reimburse the employee for purchased equipment), bearing in mind:
+Departments can decide whether to provide the equipment (or reimburse the employee for purchased equipment), bearing in mind:

 - Whether the equipment can be easily reused by another employee when the teleworking employee no longer needs it.